 With the arrival of the tourist train, the Safari Park gate opens and we enter a different world - a mix of flora, fauna and human action.
 On the right side of the entrance to the Safari Park, ostriches and peacocks proudly strut around, among which completely white albino peacocks stand out.

-On the left side of the entrance to the Safari Park, llamas are strolling, the South American camels, which differ from the camels we know by a smaller body and a relatively large head that is pressed together, with a pointed snout, large eyes and slender legs with toes that are set apart.
+On the left side of the entrance to the Safari Park, llama is strolling, the South American camel, which differ from the camels we know by a smaller body and a relatively large head that is pressed together, with a pointed snout, large eyes and slender legs with toes that are set apart.
 Llamas have no hump and are covered with long, thick wooly fur.
 They live in the high plains of the Cordilleras up to 4500 m above sea level.

 The steppe and mountain zebra